 3.3 Working knowledge of current heritage resource, planning and environmental policy, principles and legislation.
 [This may need to be demonstrated in an oral or written examination.]
 This refers in particular to sections 27, 28, 29, 30, 31, 34, 35, 36, 37, 38, 48, 49 and 51 of the NHRA.

-The Association recognises that its members will include both Accredited Members who are expert in and responsible for narrow specialist parts of assessments, and Accredited Members who have a broad experience and who take overall responsibility for comprehensive integrated assessments.
-Accreditation as an Accredited Member, however, does not distinguish within this range of skills and experience.
+The Association recognises that its members will include both Professional Members who are expert in and responsible for narrow specialist parts of assessments, and Professional Members who have a broad experience and who take overall responsibility for comprehensive integrated assessments.
+Recognition as a Professional Member, however, does not distinguish within this range of skills and experience.